 Though we had some organizational hiccups, I consider them normal growing pains for any event this big.
 It isn’t clear whether or not RPGGeek will decide to do a Virtuacon2014 yet, but I’m keeping my fingers crossed because this really was the best 3 days in virtual gaming.

 Day 1 – Friday, October 18th 2013

 Virtuacon kicked off on Friday and hit the ground running.
 Though I didn’t make it to any of the games that ran, I did get a chance to watch the first speaking panel of the convention: Kickstarters and Publishing with Fred Hicks.

 This was a great panel.
 If you’re at all …

 Broken Ruler Games recently launched a Kickstarter campaign for Killshot: Reloaded, the second edition of their assassin RPG.
 I was fortunate to receive an early copy of the backer preview, which you can get by pledging even $1 to the Reloaded Kickstarter.

 The Kickstarter campaign is going from now, May 29th, through June 28th.
 Don’t wait to get in on the action though; the sooner you pledge, the sooner you’ll get your own preview copy.

 Disclosure: I received an early copy of this backer preview for review.

 Killshot: Reloaded is the second edition of Killshot by Broken Ruler Games.
-[URL] In Killshot, players take the role of …
+[URL] In Killshot, players take …

 Continue Reading Killshot: Reloaded Backer Preview